LGoodDatePicker/LGoodDatePicker/README.md

 Java 8 Swing Date Picker.
 Mature API, easy to use, good looking, and localized.

 News:
-[LGoodDatePicker 2.2.3](https://github.com/LGoodDatePicker/LGoodDatePicker/releases) was released 26 February 2016.
+[LGoodDatePicker 2.4.1](https://github.com/LGoodDatePicker/LGoodDatePicker/releases) was released March 1, 2016.
 This version includes these requested enhancements:
 * Added the ability to allow or disallow empty dates.
 (Null dates.)
 * Removed the dependency on JGoodies forms.
 As of this writing, the date picker has no external dependencies.
-* Added the ability to set the size of the date picker in DatePickerSettings.
 * Added support for converting to or from a java.util.Date.
 * Added date change listeners to the DatePicker.
+* Added the ability to set the size of the date picker in DatePickerSettings.
+* Expanded the ability to change the calendar colors.
+* Added the ability to change the date picker border.
+* Implemented the new [Demo](https://github.com/LGoodDatePicker/LGoodDatePicker/releases) application, to include multiple language translations and the latest DatePicker features.

 Project Links:
 The primary developer can be contacted with [this email form](http://www.emailmeform.com/builder/form/ZQcYut4393).